caenrigen/GCal4edX/README.md

 If you run into trouble you can contact me by creating a new issue.
 More detailed instructions would be provided if you find this usefull.

 ## Required packages
+There might be other required packages, but at least the following are essential:

 ```
 pip install fbs PyQt5
 pip install google-api-python-client google-auth-httplib2 google-auth-oauthlib